yuzd610/Neural-Langevin-Machine/3 types/3types-one-chain-PCD-2600/README.md

 Parses the generated trajectory files and creates a seamless, compact visual grid of generated digits at specific training checkpoints (e.g., 342, 988, 2854, etc.), saved as a PDF.

 Workflow
-1. Training: Maps discrete images to continuous space via atanh, then learns the EBM landscape using data gradients and model gradients (sampled via a persistent Langevin chain).
+1. Training: Maps discrete images to continuous space via atanh, then learns the EBM landscape using data gradients and model gradients.
 2. Generation: Reverses the process by starting with noise and allowing the learned energy landscape to guide the Langevin dynamics toward valid digit states.
 3. Evaluation: Uses rigorous statistical metrics (AAI and 2nd Moment MSE) rather than just visual inspection to prove the model has accurately captured the target distribution.
 4. Visualization: Compiles visual evidence of the model's generative improvement over parameter updates.